 To assess the successes, challenges and opportunities, and make recommendations for greater collaboration between WASH and nutrition in Ethiopia, we interviewed key stakeholders from national and sub-national government, bilateral and multilateral donor agencies, and NGOs.
-In our case study – From commitments to action: accelerating integration of nutrition and water, sanitation and hygiene (WASH) in Ethiopia – we explore how progress at policy level is translating into action at the district level.
+In our case study – From commitments to action: accelerating integration of nutrition and water, sanitation and hygiene (WASH) in Ethiopia (PDF) – we explore how progress at policy level is translating into action at the district level.

 Ethiopia has committed to tackle malnutrition